 MEG is an energy company focused on sustainable in situ thermal oil production in the southern Athabasca oil region of Alberta, Canada.
 MEG is actively developing innovative enhanced oil recovery projects that utilize steam-assisted gravity drainage ("SAGD") extraction methods to improve the responsible economic recovery of oil as well as lower carbon emissions.
 MEG transports and sells thermal oil (known as Access Western Blend or "AWB") to customers throughout North America and internationally.
+MEG is a member of the Pathways Alliance, a group of Canada's largest oil sands producers working together to address climate change and achieve the goal of net zero greenhouse gas ("GHG") emissions by 2050.

 MEG owns a 100% working interest in approximately 410 square miles of mineral leases.
-In the GLJ report, which is dated effective December 31, 2022 (the "GLJ Report"), GLJ estimated that the leases it had evaluated contained approximately 1.94 billion barrels of gross proved plus probable ("2P") bitumen reserves at the Christina Lake Project, where MEG has regulatory approval in place for 210,000 bbls/d of production.
-At a steam-oil ratio of 2.2, MEG has developed oil processing capacity of approximately 110,000 bbls/d at its Christina Lake central plant facility, prior to any impact from scheduled maintenance activity or outages.
-The typical average annual production decline rate at the Christina Lake Project is approximately 10% to 15% and at an annual production level of approximately 103,700 bbls/d, MEG has a 2P reserve life index of greater than 50 years.
+GLJ Ltd. ("GLJ"), an independent qualified reserves and resources evaluator, estimated that the leases it evaluated, as at December 31, 2023, contained approximately 1.93 billion barrels of gross proved plus probable ("2P") bitumen reserves at the Christina Lake Project.
+The report prepared by GLJ is dated effective December 31, 2023.

+The Christina Lake Project, which contains all the Corporation's 2P reserves has regulatory approval in place for 210,000 barrels per day of production.
+MEG has developed oil processing capacity of approximately 110,000 barrels per day at its Christina Lake central plant facility, prior to any impact from scheduled maintenance activity or outages.
+The average annual production decline rate at the Christina Lake Project has historically been between 10% and 15% and is anticipated to potentially increase due to new development techniques, including optimized well spacing.
+At current production levels, MEG has a 2P reserve life index of approximately 50 years.

-The Corporation has been able to realize production growth over time at the Christina Lake Project while minimizing SOR and associated greenhouse gas ("GHG") emissions intensity through the application of proprietary technologies, including MEG's proprietary reservoir technology eMSAGP, which reduces the amount of steam required to produce a barrel of bitumen.
-MEG also uses cogeneration, also known as combined heat and power generation, to create steam and power from a single heat source.
-The application of eMSAGP and cogeneration have enabled MEG to lower its GHG emissions intensity more than 15% below the in situ industry volume weighted average calculated based on data reported to Environment Canada, the Alberta Energy Regulator and the Alberta Electric System Operator.
-In addition, in 2022, as part of a broader development strategy, MEG introduced enhanced completion designs and optimized interwell spacing all focused on reducing SOR.
-MEG achieved an average SOR of 2.36 in 2022 compared to the in situ industry volume weighted average of 3.0.
-1
+The Corporation has been able to realize production growth over time at the Christina Lake Project while minimizing SOR and associated GHG emissions intensity through the application of proprietary technologies, including MEG's proprietary reservoir technology, eMSAGP, which reduces the amount of steam required to produce a barrel of bitumen, as well as other reservoir technologies, enhanced completion designs, and optimized well spacing.
+MEG also uses combined heat and power generation, known as cogeneration, to create steam and power from a single heat source.
+The application of eMSAGP and cogeneration have enabled MEG to lower its GHG emissions intensity more than 15% below the in situ industry volume weighted average based on data reported to Environment Canada, the Alberta Energy Regulator and the Alberta Electric System Operator.
+MEG achieved an average SOR of 2.27 in 2023 compared to the in situ industry volume weighted average of approximately 3.0.